 Daylight Saving Time – Why “Fall Back” and “Spring Forward” Impact Health

-With the recent “fall back” with the clocks in November, most of the nation welcomed a precious extra hour of sleep.
+When we “fall back” with the clocks in November, most of the nation welcomes a precious extra hour of sleep.
 After all, what adult doesn’t appreciate a little extra time under the covers?

 Some experts, however, posit that gaining an extra hour might not be worth the health consequences of losing an hour in March, when the country “springs forward” for Daylight Saving Time.

 The health issues brought on by losing an hour of sleep can be as serious as heart problems, stroke and depression.
 Others, like headaches and fatigue, are more manageable but inconvenient and uncomfortable nonetheless.

 “When we change the time by one hour, it throws a monkey wrench into our circadian process,” Christopher Barnes, an associate professor at Washington University who researches sleep deprivation, told CNN Health.

 “The following Monday [after springing forward], we’ve discovered that people have about 40 minutes less sleep.
 Because we’re already short on sleep to begin with, the effects of even 40 minutes are noticeable.”